WIRE STITCHING (also known as ‘Saddle Stitching’)

 Wire stitching is only recommended for booklets with upto 40 pages.

 If you have more pages than 40 pages then the thickness when folded in half will cause your booklet to ‘bounce’ open when laid flat rather than stay closed.
-Wire stitching more than 40 pages causes stress on the staples and they could rip or fall out when the booklet is read.
+It just wont sit flat because the inside pages are constantly pushing the cover up and out.
+Additionally more than 40 pages causes stress on the staples and they could rip or fall out when the booklet is read.

 Do my covers need laminating?